ernesto-04/SpringBootExercise/README.md

-# Backend Tech Challenge
-An exercise to assess your skills with java, backend development and microservices architecture.

 ## Introduction
 We're building a system that stores information about users and properties that are available to rent or buy.
 The system is designed as a set of small web applications that each perform a specific task (otherwise known as "microservices").

-Please read [the Wikipedia article about microservices](https://en.wikipedia.org/wiki/Microservices) if you are not familar with the architecture before.

-Some parts of the system have been built already.
-We need to your help to complete the rest!

 ### Architecture
 This system comprises of 3 independent web applications: